 - Any conditions each party must meet before the escritura is signed

-Although bank transfers are growing in popularity, the deposit is normally paid by cheque and made out either to the seller or seller’s lawyer (escrow isn’t typical in Portugal).
+The deposit is normally paid by cheque or bank transfer and made out either to the seller or seller’s lawyer (escrow isn’t typical in Portugal).